Eye health tips for students from our Manhattan eye doctor

 - Moisturize vision with eye drops.
 One of the most common symptoms of computer vision syndrome is dry eyes, namely because people forget to blink frequently enough.
 Equip your child with a bottle of preservative-free artificial tears eye drops (available over the counter) and remind them to blink!

 - Blue light filters can be installed on a computer, smartphone, and all digital screens to minimize exposure to blue.
 A range of helpful free apps are also available for download.

 - Limit screen time for your child each day, or encourage breaks at least once an hour.
 Typically, the degree of discomfort from computer vision syndrome is in direct proportion with the amount of time your child spends viewing digital screens.

 - Set the proper screen distance.
 Younger children (elementary school) should view their computer at a half-arm’s length away from their eyes, just below eye level.
 Kids in middle school and high school should sit about 20 – 28 inches from the screen, with the top of the screen at eye level.

-For additional info, book a consultation and eye exam at Drs Alan B. Schlussel and Christine Law, O.D.
+For additional info, book a consultation and eye exam at Dr. Alan Schlussel & Associates

 When you and your child meet with our Manhattan eye doctor, we’ll ask questions about your child’s school and study habits to provide customized recommendations on the most effective ways to stay safe from computer vision syndrome and blue light.
 Our optometrist stays up-to-date with the latest optic technologies and methods to prevent painful vision and eye health damage from using a computer, so you can depend on us for contemporary, progressive treatment.